-- 26. To facilitate the procedure for application of this policy, the following is proposed: - The MDB Committees and the CIF AU will conduct periodic review of the pipeline to ensure that resources are only being committed for projects or programs that are ready to move forward to final approval and implementation so that SCF resources are effectively and efficiently used for on-the-ground activities, in line with the readiness criteria. - A notification system will be initiated by the CIF AU to advise the pilot country involved, MDBs and the Sub-Committee six months in advance of an impending deadline; - An extension of a deadline may be requested by the pilot country and MDB using the templates provided as Attachments A-D. - Applications for extension should specify the reasons for delay and describe next steps to ensure approval by the proposed date. - Special consideration may be given to force majeure cases, such as extreme events, due to the risks faced by countries and MDBs in the programmatic approach. - This extension must be submitted to the Sub-Committee through the CIF Admin Unit for consideration via e-mail no later than three months before the deadline. - The Sub-Committee can take a decision by email or may decide to defer the discussion to the next Sub-Committee meeting. - Options for the Sub-Committee include: - a) Provide an extension to the submission deadline in line with an acceptable action plan, where necessary, including the provision for additional progress updates to the Sub-Committee. - b) Where extension to the submission deadline is not granted, the Sub-Committee may propose an alternative way forward in consultation with the concerned country and MDB.
-Such proposals will indicate whether the project concerned will be removed from the pipeline and how any funds released may be used. - With the approval of this SCF Pipeline Management Policy, the Trustee will be authorized to de-commit the cancelled or dropped resources based upon the information provided to the Trustee by the MDBs pursuant to this policy8. - When the process for preparing an IP or a project is suspended, in recognition that funds may have already been committed by the Trustee for IP or project preparation, and that work has been carried out, there will be no attempt to recover any amounts related to IP Preparation Grants, Project Preparation Grants, or country programming budget.
+- 26. To facilitate the procedure for application of this policy, the following is proposed: - The MDB Committees and the CIF AU will conduct periodic review of the pipeline to ensure that resources are only being committed for projects or programs that are ready to move forward to final approval and implementation so that SCF resources are effectively and efficiently used for on-the-ground activities, in line with the readiness criteria. - A notification system will be initiated by the CIF AU to advise the pilot country involved, MDBs and the Sub-Committee six months in advance of an impending deadline. - As an exception, an extension of a deadline may be requested by the pilot country and MDB using the templates provided as Attachments A-D. - The Sub-Committee can take a decision by email10 or may decide to defer the discussion to the next Sub-Committee meeting. - Options for the Sub-Committee include: - a) Provide an extension to the submission deadline in line with an acceptable action plan, where necessary, including the provision for additional progress updates to the Sub-Committee. - b) Decline the extension and as a result approve the cancellation of the allocated funding for the said project. - With the approval of this Pipeline Management Policy, the Trustee will be authorized to de-commit the cancelled or dropped resources based upon the information provided to the Trustee by the CIF AUs pursuant to this policy11. - When the process for preparing an IP or a project is suspended, in recognition that funds may have already been committed by the Trustee for IP or project preparation, and that work has been carried out, there will be no attempt to recover any committed amounts related to IP Preparation Grants, Project Preparation Grants, or country programming budget.
 In practice, it is acknowledged that these funds will have been used to improve stakeholder engagement and support the country's climate goals.

-&lt;sup>8 Unless the IP preparation grant or Project Preparation Grant has already been approved by the respective MDB, in which case MDB cancellation policies will apply.
+11 Unless the IP preparation grant or Project Preparation Grant has already been approved by the respective MDB, in which case MDB cancellation policies will apply.